brettneese/brettneese.xyz/posts/2019-03-13/aggregate lab notes 3.md

 ![Woo!](./_2.png)

-Which is exactly what I want.
+Which is exactly what I want!
 The [config tweaks](https://brettneese.xyz/lab-notes-migrating-odk-aggregate-from-fargate-to-azure-kubernetes-services-part-2) are working!